soundaryarajshekar13-wq/-FUTURE_DS_01/README.md

-# -FUTURE_DS_01
+ # FUTURE_DS_01

-Data Science &amp; Analytics Internship – Future Interns
+This repository contains internship tasks completed as part of the Data Science & Analytics Internship at Future Interns.

+Intern: R Soundarya
+Duration: Jan–Feb 2026